1. Save time and energy.

 9. Who has the latest version of the contract?

 Never ask this question again.
-There is only one version of smart contract and you can be certain that everyone is looking at the same version as you do, at any time.
+There is only one version of digital contract and you can be certain that everyone is looking at the same version as you do, at any time.

 10. Know what happens after you send a contract.